 The Los Angeles County Superior Court, or the Court, set a tentative hearing date of February 25, 2022 concerning the entry of final judgment and awarding of appropriate remedies.
 Upon mutual request of the parties and approval by the Court, the February 25, 2022 hearing date was extended to September 7, 2022.
 On September 7, 2022, the Parties appeared before the Court concerning the entry of final judgment and the setting of appropriate remedies.
-The Court upon hearing oral argument ordered the parties to continue to meet and confer for an additional 30 days and continued the September 7th hearing to October 7, 2022.
+The Court, upon hearing oral argument, ordered the parties to continue to meet and confer for an additional 30 days and continued the September 7th hearing to October 7, 2022.
 On October 3, 2022, the Court issued an order on the Court's own continuance to further continue the October 7, 2022 hearing to October 21, 2022.
 Upon mutual request of the Parties and approval by the Court, the Parties extended the October 21, 2022 hearing date to October 26, 2022.
 At the October 26th hearing, the Court agreed to: (a) hear the Company's Motion for Reconsideration as to the successful challenges Climate Resolve prevailed upon within the Climate Resolve Action and ordered the Parties to appear on December 14, 2022 to hear the Company's Motion for Reconsideration and (b) rule on the entry of final judgment and setting of remedies at a February 17, 2023 hearing date.

 At the December 14, 2022 hearing, the Court denied the Company's Motion for Reconsideration (finding that the Company's motion failed to support the statutory elements necessary to prevail on such motion).
 At the February 17, 2023 hearing, the Court took into submission the Parties' legal briefs and oral arguments.
 On March 22, 2023, the Court decided in favor of CBD/CNPS when the Judge signed CBD/CNPS's proposed form of judgment, which included a full rescission of the Centennial project approvals previously issued by Los Angeles County.
-The Company is considering options to reinstate the project approvals, such as working with Los Angeles County to complete the additional environmental analysis required by the Court's ruling.
+On May 26, 2023, the Company filed a Notice of Appeal with the Superior Court, thereby appealing the Superior Court's decision to the Second District of the California Court of Appeal.
+On June 27, 2023, CBD/CNPS cross-appealed the Superior Court's ruling.
+During the appeal process the Superior Court's order of the rescission of project approvals have been placed on hold.